EiTaNBaRiBoA/AsyncScene/README.md

 - Track loading progress with a percentage value.
 - Receive notifications upon successful or failed scene loading.

-### Installation

-1. Copy the `AsyncScene.gd` script into your project.
-2. Optionally, you can create a new resource type for easier access:
-    - Go to **Project > Project Settings > Plugins > Resource** and click "Create a Resource Type".
-    - Choose a name (e.g., "AsyncScene") and link it to the `AsyncScene.gd` script.

 ### Usage

 **1. Loading a scene:**